 Headless DAMs are mostly used by companies and businesses in e-commerce, publishing and marketing.
 The Headless DAM software can prove extremely efficient when used by organizations that work with multiple content systems.

-They can be useful for individuals and teams that create and publish content for different touchpoints.
+They can be useful for individuals and teams that create and publish content for different touchpoints, such as photographers who have to work with internal and external stakeholders.
 Additionally, companies working with custom workflows can also benefit from using a Headless DAM, mostly because of the flexibility they provide.

 More or less any business or brand that wants to serve its customers with images, video, audio and other rich media across multiple channels can benefit from adding a Headless DAM.